webix-hub/docs/data/desktop/suggest.md

 ###Popup position

-Suggest API offers the following variants of popup positioning in relation to the text field it's inited for:
+Suggest API offers the following variants of popup positioning in relation to the text field it's initialized for:

 - **"bottom"** (default).
 Doesn't require direct initialization;
 - **"top"**;